GuicedEE/junie-guides/RULES.md

-# JunieGuides Rules Reference
+# RulesRepository Rules Reference

 ## Introduction

-This document serves as the primary reference topic rule for the JunieGuides repository.
+This document serves as the primary reference topic rule for the RulesRepository repository.
 It facilitates the search for guides relating to projects when this repository is included in an external application.
 These rules and guides must be referenced by other projects using this set of rules and understood by AI before generating any code.

 ## Enterprise Scope and Usage